How to choose a booking system (without the headache).

 Choosing a hotel booking system can feel like a maze.
 You hear terms like Property Management System (PMS), front-desk system, booking engine, and channel manager used as if they are all the same thing.
 They aren’t, and that is where the confusion starts.

-This guide clears up the jargon and helps you choose a setup that fits your property.
+Let’s clear up the jargon and help you find a setup that fits your property.

 1) What is a Property Management System (PMS)?

-A Property Management System (PMS), also called a front-desk system or sometimes a booking management system, is the software you use inside the property to manage the physical side of bookings.
+A Property Management System (PMS) — sometimes called a front-desk system or booking management system — is the software you use to manage the operational side of your property.

 2) What is a booking engine?

-A booking engine is the part guests see when they want to book online.
-It is the “Book now” button on your website that opens a simple booking form.
-Guests pick their dates, see which rooms are available, and confirm their stay.
+A booking engine is the web-page guests see when they want to book online.
+It is the “Book now” button on your website that opens a clean real-time booking form.
+Guests pick their dates, see which rooms are available, choose their rate, and confirm their stay.

-This turns your website (or social media accounts) into a 24/7 booking channel.
-Guests can book any time of day without waiting for an email reply or a phone call.
-Because the booking happens directly on your site, there is no commission to an online travel agent.
+This turns your website — and your social media pages — into a 24/7 booking channel.
+Guests can book at any time without waiting for an email reply or a phone call.
+Because the booking happens directly on your site, you pay no commission to an online travel agent.

 With NightsBridge, the booking engine is branded to your property but runs on our technology.
-It pulls availability and rates from your NightsBridge calendar or your PMS.
-Once a guest confirms the booking, it goes straight back into your central system so you don’t have to capture it twice.
+It pulls live availability and rates from your NightsBridge PMS or your own connected PMS.
+Once a guest confirms, the booking shows up inside your PMS straight away — no double capturing required.

 3) What is a channel manager?

-A channel manager links your property to third-party booking sites such as Booking.com, Airbnb, and other online travel agents.
+A channel manager links your property to third-party booking sites such as Booking.com, Airbnb, Lekkeslaap, and other online travel agents or sites like Discovery.

-Without a channel manager, you have to log into each of these sites and update prices and availability by hand.
-With a channel manager such as NightsBridge, you update your availability and rates in one place within your hotel booking system.
-We then send those updates to all the connected sites for you.
-Bookings from those sites then flow back into your central calendar, so you avoid double bookings and date mistakes.
+Without a channel manager, you log into each of those sites separately to update your prices and availability.
+With NightsBridge, you make the change once in your central calendar and we push those updates to every connected channel automatically.
+Bookings from those channels flow back into your calendar (PMS) in real time, eliminating double bookings and date mistakes.

 Further reading: “Channel management for accommodation: The complete guide”